ovity/octotree/README.md

 Click the dock icon at the footer of Octotree to change the sidebar location to the right or left of the screen.

-### Repository and PR bookmark
+### Repo/PR/issue/file bookmark

-You can click the bookmark icon next to a repository or pull request title to bookmark it.
+You can click the bookmark icon next to a repository, pull request, issue or file name to bookmark it.
 You can view the list of bookmarks by clicking the bookmark icon in Octotree header.

 ### File search